babashka/babashka/doc/pods.md

   allows you to create and fire queries at a [sqlite](https://www.sqlite.org/) database.
 Implemented in Python.

+### Libraries

+If you are looking for libraries to deal with bencode, JSON or EDN, take a look at the existing pods or [nREPL](https://nrepl.org/nrepl/beyond_clojure.html) implementations for various languages.

 ### Naming

 When choosing a name for your pod, we suggest the following naming scheme: